 In these early days of breastfeeding, responsive feeding is the way to go.
 Responsive feeding is the term that has replaced ‘on-demand feeding’.
 Simply put, responsive feeding is feeding your baby when they are looking to be fed.
 It’s not about watching the clock and spacing feeds out at certain times.
 By responding to your babies own hunger cues in this way you are setting them up for healthy eating habits for life.

-Feeding responsively will also go a long way to helping you build up a good supply of milk for your baby.
+Feeding responsively will also go a long way to helping you build up a good supply of milk.
 By feeding frequently you are giving your body the vital signals it needs to make milk.
 If you can establish a good milk supply early on then this will make your breastfeeding journey a lot easier in the long run.

 Meet Charlotte: “The first feed was magical”